 These symptoms are not generally regarded as symptoms of bipolar disorder.
 Unfortunately, the very name “bi-polar” is misleading.
 As noted above by Dr. Jamison, mania can be negative as often as it is positive.
 The “racing thoughts” can have a very negative focus, especially self-criticism.
 The high energy can be experienced as a severe agitation, to the point where people feel they must pace the floor for hours at a time.
 Sleep problems can show up as insomnia: an inability to sleep, a desperate wish to be able to sleep to get out of the agitated state.

-One way to understand these states is called “mixed states”.
+One way to understand these symptoms is called “mixed states”.
 Bipolar disorder is an unfortunate name, as it implies a North/South Pole experience.
 A better picture looks like this graph:

 Both manic symptoms and depressive symptoms at the same time?
 Sure enough.
 Not intuitive, if you think North/South pole.
 But these symptoms can vary independently or occur together.

 This is not controversial.
 Mixed states were officially recognized in the 1994 version of the DSM, and expanded to look more like the graph above in the 2013 version.